 The Owners Club at Barton Creek, L.P., a Texas limited partnership, has developed the Owners Club at Barton Creek (the "Owners Club at Barton Creek").
 The Owners Club at Barton Creek will include up to 36 separate 2,600 square foot units including three bedrooms and a one-car garage ("Club Homes") located within the boundaries of Travis County Municipal Utility District No. 4.
-As of May 1, 2017, 28 of the Club Homes were complete and no Club Homes were under construction.
+As of June 1, 2019, 28 of the Club Homes were complete and purchased by homeowners, and no Club Homes were under construction.
 The purchase price and annual fees entitle the owner to 27 days lodging at a Club Home.
 Through a contractual arrangement, the Owners Club at Barton Creek hires Barton Creek Resort to provide certain services including concierge services to the Owners Club at Barton Creek.